-- Some students of 13 will be accepted where they are part of an older group and if a suitable host is available. - Students of 12 will only be accepted where a suitable host is available and if they are paired with another student of the same nationality from their group.
+• Students of 13 will be accepted if part of an older group and if a suitable host is available.

+• Students of 12 will only be accepted where a suitable host is available and if they are paired with another student of the same nationality from their group.